equinox-project/equinox-js/docs/docs/faq.md

 - your domain stays centered on deciders, folds and services
 - commands are optional rather than forced into the core model
-- handlers and process managers can be composed from the same primitives
+- projections and process managers are composed from the same primitives
-- store-specific concerns such as access strategy, caching and projection behaviour stay visible
+- store-specific concerns such as access strategy, caching and projection behavior stay visible

-If you already know that event sourcing lives or dies on ordering, concurrency and replay semantics, this style tends to age well.
+If you've already accepted that event sourcing lives or dies on ordering, concurrency and replay semantics, this style tends to age well.

 ## Who is it not for?